Animal cruelty case moves to District Court

 Steamboat Springs — A case is now in District Court involving a fifth-generation Routt County rancher accused of shooting a neighbor’s bulls in the scrotums, killing one of them.

-In Routt County, George has been charged with five felonies.
+In Routt County, the defendant has been charged with five felonies.
 The charges are criminal mischief, theft of agricultural animals, attempted theft of agricultural animals and two counts of aggravated cruelty to animals.

 One of the bulls was located and taken to Steamboat Veterinary Hospital with injuries consistent with being shot.
 A veterinarian concluded the bull would live, but it would not be able to reproduce.